Amnesia Haze Genetics

-Heritage & Genetics: The genetics of Amnesia Haze is quite complex.
-According to Soma, it is the product of five strains from all across the world.
+The genetics of Amnesia Haze are quite complex.
+It is the product of five strains from all across the world.
 These include Southeast Asian strains such as Sativa Thai, Cambodian Sativa, and Southeast Asia Indica.
 Throw in some Afghani, Hawaiian, and Jamaican Haze and voila – a cosmopolitan Amnesia Haze.

 Amnesia Haze has all the best effects of a sativa.
 It doesn’t take long to feel a euphoric rush move through the mind and body.
 And along with it, comes a boost in creativity and mood.
 Amnesia Haze’s high THC content does mean the high is long-lasting.
 Less experienced consumers should consider its high THC content and enjoy in moderation.